jsk336/antha-tools/anthadoc/anthadoc.md

-# godoc
+# anthadoc
 --
     import "."

 Copyright 2013 The Go Authors.
 All rights reserved.
 Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.

-Package godoc is a work-in-progress (2013-07-17) package to begin splitting up the godoc binary into multiple pieces.
+Package anthadoc is a work-in-progress (2013-07-17) package to begin splitting up the anthadoc binary into multiple pieces.

 This package comment will evolve over time as this package splits into smaller pieces.